aisingapore/TagUI/README.md

 variable_name| = value (for text, put in quotes, use + to concat)|define variable variable_name
 // (on new line)|user comments (ignored during execution)|add user comments

-Tip - to use variables where text is expected, '+variable+' can be used. as default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step. xpath is an expressive way to identify web elements. if you know xpath and using xpath for element identifier, use double quotes for text //\*[@title="Login"]
+Tip - to use variables where text is expected, '+variable+' can be used. as default execution context is local, to run javascript on webpage dom (eg document.querySelector) use dom step. xpath is an expressive way to identify web elements. if you know xpath and use xpath for element identifier, use double quotes for text //\*[@title="Login"]

 ### CONDITIONS EXAMPLES
 - Conditions can be expressed in natural language (optional brackets) or [JavaScript](https://www.w3schools.com/js/)
+- Conditions help in decision-making and taking different actions base on run-time context
 - Write text in quotation marks (either " or ' works) to differentiate text from variable names
 - { and } block is required after for / while, auto-wait disables in while loop (will hang CasperJS)